GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Zrianian Throwing Spear**
 $5,970 , 2.5 lbs.
+Javelin
-When this wepon's attack would qualify to damage armor, the foe instead receives 2 additional points of spell sickness.
-On a critical hit, it instead inflicts 1d4 points of spell sickness*.
+When this weapon's attack would qualify to damage armor, the foe instead receives 2 additional points of spell sickness.
+On a critical hit, *it instead inflicts 1d4 points of spell sickness*.

 **Zupod** (*unique*)
 $1,300 , 2 lbs.
 Club
 A well designed club made of altyprium.
 It's slender profile can be deceiving.
 Upon inflicting a critical hit, *also inflicts a force critical hit effect*.
 If the user has warrior mastery with clubs, it does not have disadvantage on follow up attacks made with this weapon.